fabritsius/daily-wikipedia-img/README.md

-# Wikipedia picture of the day feed
+# Wikipedia's picture of the day feed

 ### About this project